Handling large GeoJSON files in Leafmap without browser lag

 if uploaded:

-# Save temporarily for processing
+# Save temporarily for geopandas processing

 temp_path = f"/tmp/{uploaded.name}"